craftzing/node-akeneo-api/README.md

 ### Features

 - Easy typed access to your Akeneo environment
-- Built in token handlinge
+- Built in token handling
+- Helper function to get all products or product models easily

 ### Installation